howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

   end
 ```

-In our `users#create` action, you may recall seeing code something like this:
+In our `users#create` action of a full Rails app, you may recall seeing code something like this:
 ```ruby
 # POST /users
 def create